Vonng/pigsty/docs/r-ha.md

 **Operation Result**

-A Replica node going down will cause services such as `HAPorxy`, `Patroni`, `Postgres`, etc. on that node to become unavailable.
-Usually, the business side will notice a very small number of transient error reports (the connection to the failed instance will be broken), and then the other load balancers in the cluster will take this failed node off the backend list.
+A Replica node going down will cause services such as `HAPorxy`, `Patroni`, `Postgres`, etc., on that node to become unavailable.
+Usually, the business side will notice a minimal number of transient error reports (the connection to the failed instance will be broken), and then the other LBs in the cluster will take this failed node off the backend list.

-Note that if the cluster is a one-Primary-one-Replica structure and the only Replica is down, the offline query service may be affected (no available bearer instances).
+Note that if the cluster is one Primary & one Replica and the only Replica is down, the offline query service may be affected (no available bearer instances).

-Once the node restart is complete, the Patroni service will automatically pull up and the instance will automatically rejoin the cluster.
+Once the node restart is complete, the Patroni service will automatically pull up, and the instance will automatically rejoin the cluster.

 ### 2B-Replica node Postgres process shutdown